mimblewimble/grin/doc/dandelion/simulation.md

 ## T = 0

-A sends grins to B, adds the tx to its stempool and starts its patience timer.
+A sends grins to B, adds the transaction to its stempool and starts its patience timer.

 ![t = 0](images/ti.png)